Gov. Abbott issues order to ban minors from THC products

 Rice Business student opens smoothie, acai shop in downtown Houston

-A new concept shop in downtown Houston features healthy smoothies, acai bowls, parfaits and more — and it’s owned and operated by a Rice University sophomore.
+A new concept shop in downtown Houston features healthy smoothies, acai bowls, parfaits and more — and it’s owned and operated by a Rice sophomore.

 AI tools aren’t a creativity machine on their own, Rice expert says